 1. Build Workplace Trust and Transparency

 Only 69% of employees feel like their workplace trusts them.
-That trust gap is further widened when people work remotely and do not have many opportunities to connect face-to-face.
+That trust gap is further widened when people work remotely and have limited opportunities to connect face-to-face.

-When trust is missing, employees start holding back.
+When trust is lacking, employees tend to hold back.
 They struggle to share ideas, raise issues proactively, or take initiative.
-Over time, a remote culture without intentional trust-building turns into one where people just clock in and out instead of contributing meaningfully to the company’s goals.
+Over time, a remote culture without intentional trust-building can turn into one where people simply clock in and out, rather than contributing meaningfully to the company’s goals.

 To prevent this, you need to maximize every workplace interaction to build transparency and trust.